metamaden/recountmethylation_instance/README.md

 snakemake --cores 1 apply_jsonfilt
 ```

-As an example, a sample of the metadata for sample `GSM4671807` that were extracted from its experiment SOFT
-and stored at `./gsm_soft/` appears as:
+As an example, SOFT-extracted metadata for `GSM4671807` would be stored at `./gsm_soft/` and look something like:

 ```
 !Sample_title = K562 - control 1